deepsquare-io/ClusterFactory/web/docs/guides/60-slurm/03-deploy-ondemand.md

 ## Helm and Docker resources

-The Helm resources are stored on [the ClusterFactory CE Git Repository](https://github.com/SquareFactory/ClusterFactory-CE/tree/main/helm/slurm-cluster).
+The Helm resources are stored on [the ClusterFactory Git Repository](https://github.com/SquareFactory/ClusterFactory/tree/main/helm/slurm-cluster).

 The Dockerfile is described in the git repository [SquareFactory/open-ondemand-docker](https://github.com/SquareFactory/open-ondemand-docker).